gaurajjadhav/AWS-Learning-Journey/Day-3-of-AWS-Journey.md

 #### **Question #2**: Under which service category does the AmazonVPCservice appear?
 Ans. **Networking & Content Delivery**

-  - C.Click the AmazonVPCservice.
-Notice that the dropdown menu in the top-right corner displays an AWS Region (for example, it might display N. Virginia).
-  - D.Click the Region menu and switch to a different Region.
-For example, choose EU (London).
-  - E.Click Subnets(on the left side of the screen).
-The Region has three subnets in it.
-Click the box next to one of the subnets.
-Notice that the bottom half of the screen now displays details about this subnet.

 #### Question #3: Does the subnet you selected exist at the level of the Region or at the level of the Availability Zone?
 Ans. **Availability Zone**

- - F.Click Your VPCs.
-An existing VPC is already selected.

 #### Question #4: Does the VPC exist at the level of the Region or the level of the Availability Zone?
 Ans. **Region**